 You just slammed the car door on your finger.
 The pain is nearly unbearable, and your nail has turned black and blue.
 It's likely you have a subungual hematoma.
 This is a pool of blood that collects under a nail after an injury.
-Although a nail hematoma is seldom serious, it can be very painful.
+In most cases a nail hematoma isn't serious, but it can be very painful.

 When to call your healthcare provider